What is tongue-tie?

 - examine your baby's tongue and mouth

-If your baby has tongue-tie, this doesn't necessarily mean they will need treatment.
-In many babies, the piece of skin loosens as they get older.
+If your baby has tongue-tie, this doesn't always mean they will need treatment.
+For many babies, the piece of skin loosens as they get older.

-However, if your doctor or lactation consultant believes that tongue-tie is making it hard for your baby to feed properly, they might recommend that your baby has a simple procedure called a frenectomy (also known as 'frenuloplasty', 'frenulotomy' or 'frenotomy').
-This involves cutting the piece of skin under the tongue so the tongue is released and can move normally.
+However, if your doctor or lactation consultant thinks that tongue-tie is making it hard for your baby to feed properly, they might recommend that your baby has a simple procedure called a frenectomy (also known as 'frenuloplasty', 'frenulotomy' or 'frenotomy').
+This involves making a tiny cut in the piece of skin under the tongue, so the tongue is released and can move freely.

 If your baby is younger than 4 months, this may be done without anaesthetic and with little discomfort.
 You can feed your baby straight afterwards.
-Older babies, on the other hand, might need an anaesthetic.
+Older babies might need an anaesthetic.

 Learn more here about the development and quality assurance of healthdirect content.